mandeeps/SU-WaterCam/instructions/howto.md

 cable if using a Voltaic power pack, or through the charger if using a lipo battery.
 Press the button on the WittyPi to check if everything turns on.
 Check the LEDs

-Log into the Pi and use the WittyPi program to set the schedule (and increase idle power use if using a normal power bank)
+Log into the Pi and use the WittyPi program to set the schedule (and increase idle power use if using a normal power bank that isn't intended for IoT devices/doesn't have an always-on mode.
+Voltaic batteries should not need this.)

 https://cdn-shop.adafruit.com/product-files/5038/5038_WittyPi3Mini_UserManual.pdf